serengil/LightPHE/README.md

 assert cs.decrypt(c3) == m1 + m2
 ```

+In this homomorphic pipeline, the cloud's computational power was utilized to calculate c3, but it can only be decrypted by the on-premises side.
+Additionally, while we performed the encryption on the on-premises side, this is not strictly necessary; only the public key is required for encryption.
+Therefore, encryption can also be performed on the non-premises side.
+This approach is particularly convenient when collecting data from multiple edge devices and storing all of it in the cloud simultaneously.

 ### Scalar Multiplication

 Besides, Paillier is supporting multiplying ciphertexts by a known plain constant.
-This Python code snippet demonstrates how to perform scalar multiplication on encrypted data using homomorphic encryption with the LightPHE library.
-The factor k is set to 1.05, representing a 5% increase.
-On the cloud side, this factor is used to multiply the ciphertext c1, resulting in a new ciphertext c4.
-When the on-premises system, which holds the private key, receives c4, it decrypts it and verifies that the decrypted value matches the original plaintext m1 scaled by k (i.e., 1.05 * m1).
-This ensures that the homomorphic scalar multiplication was performed correctly on the encrypted data.
+This code snippet demonstrates how to perform scalar multiplication on encrypted data using Paillier homomorphic encryption with the LightPHE library.

 ```python
 # increasing something 5%